Millennials, centennials, generation Z.

-Sadly, the end result is these gifted millennials return to the work place to present in the same way their leaders do because the leadership culture stifles their enthusiasm to do things differently.
+Sadly, the end result is these gifted millennials return to the work place to present in the same way their leaders.

 Just imagine the power our millennials hold in their hands to remove the pain and frustration of the mindless presentations in the workplace that we’ve suffered for decades.
 For them to exert their power it’s those leading them that have to show them how to use it and then help and support them to do so.

-A way to tell stories to use anecdotes, metaphors and powerful examples to connect us with our audience.
+– Stories anecdotes, metaphors and powerful examples to connect us with our audience were the norm.

-A way to be truly present and be in the room with an audience rather than worrying incessantly about whether they will like me or agree with me.
+– We could be truly present and be in the room with an audience rather than worrying incessantly about whether they will like or agree with us.

-The question is will their leaders take the handcuffs off and let them find, value and express their real voice.
+The question is will their leaders take the handcuffs off and let them find, value and express their authentic voices.

 Simon Sinek expressed his view last night that he felt that passion isn’t something that any of us just have; it’s more of a result when the truth speaks to us.
 It’s something you feel when you respond to the call that tells you that you just have to do what you do.
 It’s the why you do what you do.

-Once again, the problem isn’t parenting, technology or impatience, its leadership by example.
+The problem isn’t parenting, technology or impatience, its leadership by example

 One day someone will be writing an article about the next generation.
-We have the opportunity right now to influence its content by leading our millennials to a place where the people who work for them will feel far more fulfilled, stimulated, engaged and connected.
+We have the opportunity right now to influence its content by how we lead our millennials.

-The future not only belongs to our millennials and the next generation, they will be leading it too and the one thing they need right now is strong, empowering and inspirational leadership.
+The one thing they need right now is strong, empowering and inspirational leadership.